franciscovillaescusa/Pylians3/docs/source/MFs.rst

 The ingredients needed to compute the MFs are:

-- ``delta''.
+- ``delta``.
 The density contrast field.
-- ``CellSize''.
+- ``CellSize``.
 Cell size of the density field.
-- ``thres_mask''.
+- ``thres_mask``.
 Regions with density lower than thres_mask will be excluded in the measurement
-- ``thresholds''.
+- ``thresholds``.
 Density threshold above which the excursion set is defined.
 The MFs will be ouput as a function of the threshold.

 An example is this